 Heathcliffe began his classical guitar studies under Georg Mertens at the age of 10.
-He then went on to study with Vladimir Gorbach at the Sydney Conservatorium of Music where he obtained his Bachelor of Music.
-During his studies, he has been nominated for Encore, competed abroad, awarded scholarships for tertiary study, and has given numerous concerts as a solo recitalist and chamber musician.
+He then went on to study with Dr. Vladimir Gorbach at the Sydney Conservatorium of Music where he obtained his Bachelor of Music and is currently undertaking his Master of Music degree.

 In 2019 Heathcliffe and baritone Brendan Zlatkis were invited to tour with the Avant Trio as part of the Sydney Conservatorium’s Great Southern Tour directed by pianist David Miller.
 The group gave performances in sixteen towns in Southern NSW in one week, with each concert warmly and positively received.